 This is the ultimate first knitting project.
 A simple scarf, made entirely of the knit stitch, is perfect for mastering tension and muscle memory without any pressure.

-The main body consists of knitting all rows in garter stitch, creating natural horizontal ridges.
+After you cast on the required number of stitches, just enjoy knitting every row.
+Garter stitch is the fabric created when every row is knit when working flat.
 Continue knitting until your work is 6 inches shorter than your target finished length (as an example, for a 65-inch final scarf, stop at 59 inches).
-Bind off all stitches, weave in ends with a tapestry needle, then soak in cool water for 30 minutes.
-Gently remove excess water and let dry completely.
+Bind off all stitches, weave in ends with a tapestry needle.

 |